-When the Second World War began in 1939, Alice M Bowman was an Australian civilian nurse in Rabaul, the then centre of the Australian Mandated Territory of New Guinea.
-Following Japan's entry into war and swift invasion of New Guinea, in January 1942, she spent three years, seven months and one week as a prisoner-of-war.
-In her book Not Now Tomorrow she presents the story of The Rabaul Nurses.
+In her book Not Now Tomorrow Alice M Bowman presents the story of the captive Rabaul Nurses.
+When the Second World War (WW2) began in 1939, the author was a civilian nurse with the Administration Hospital in Rabaul, centre of government for the Australian Mandated Territory of New Guinea.
+Following Japan's entry into war and swift invasion of New Guinea, in January 1942, Bowie and her colleague sisters of war spent three years, seven months and one week as prisoners of war.

 Picture of Alice M Bowman Brisbane 1951 © Claire Marriott